Private Internet Access VPN Review

 Differences Between Sizes And Variants

-While PIA doesn't have different tiers, they offer Antivirus and dedicated IP add-ons.
+While PIA doesn't have different tiers, it offers Antivirus and dedicated IP add-ons.

 Private Internet Access has acceptable performance that's on par with most VPN services, but like most, it fails the kill switch test.
 It's good enough if you're just downloading torrents and browsing the web while protected, but its speeds are mediocre, so don't expect blazing-fast downloads.

-It's also owned by Kape Technologies, which privacy-minded users tend to criticize due to controversies about ad injection from its past.
-If that's a concern for you, consider other VPNs we've tested, but know that even VPN providers with a squeaky-clean record aren't infallible.
-Check out our article about VPN privacy for more details.
+It's also owned by Kape Technologies, which privacy-minded users should be wary of due to controversies about ad injection and unethical behavior by its leadership in the past.
+If that's a concern for you, consider other VPNs we've tested, like Mullvad or IVPN.

 Test Results